hvalfangst/crab-synthesizer/README.md

     F1: Decrease the octave (0 is minimum)
     F2: Increase the octave (6 is maximum)

+Filter Control:

+    F3: Decrease the filter cutoff (0.15 is minimum)
+    F4: Increase the filter cutoff (0.99 is maximum)

 Waveform Control:

     F: Toggle waveform between sine and square